FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Please note the warning on merging arrays in :ref:`configure_levels`.

-See :ref:`vonk_components` for more information and an example custom component.
+See :ref:`vonk_plugins` for more information and an example custom plugin.